 Preschool teacher: As a preschool teacher, you organize educational activities and work with children who are not yet old enough to enter kindergarten.
 Your job includes preparing and teaching lessons, supervising learning activities, and tracking student progress as they learn the skills and content needed for success in elementary school.

-Special education teacher: Special education teachers work with children younger than 8 who have a diagnosed disability.
-Your job may be in a classroom, small group, or one-on-one setting and include tasks like evaluating students, setting academic goals, monitoring progress toward goals, instructing students, modifying materials for students, and co-teaching with the classroom teacher.
+Special education teacher: Special education teachers work with children younger than eight who have a diagnosed disability.
+Your job may be in a classroom, small group, or one-on-one setting and include tasks such as evaluating students, setting academic goals, monitoring progress toward goals, instructing students, modifying materials for students, and co-teaching with the classroom teacher.
 You also may act as a liaison between the school and the parents.

 Teacher assistant: A teacher assistant (TA) works under the supervision of a classroom teacher.
 In this role, you may help prepare materials, assist with tasks in the classroom, and manage students as they work in activities.
 The teacher may ask you to tutor individual or small groups of students who need additional support with their classwork.